TARZH3N/pico-team20/README.md

 3. Sends ICMP flood detection alert to 1st pico via i2C (Pico 2 is the i2C Master).

 ## Third Pico - Web Display
-1. Via SSI display SD Card contents
+1. SSI is used to display the contents of the files on the SD card.
-2. Added to project as we were unable to integrate the SSI and CGI Functionalities onto the WiFI Sniffing Pico due to hardware limitations.
+2. Added to project as the team was unable to integrate the SSI and CGI functionalities onto the WiFI Sniffing Pico due to hardware limitations.

 ## Diagrams
 ### Block Diagram for both Picos